Raising awareness and funds for research

 March for Babies

-Team Fairview was out in force on April 28, 2013 at the March of Dimes' March for Babies.
-Held for the first time in St. Paul's Como Park, our 800 walkers made up the largest team in attendance.
-Donations currently stand at more than $100,000 for this walk.
+Team Fairview was out in force on April 26, 2014 at the March of Dimes' March for Babies, held in St. Paul's Como Park.
+We had more than 800 walkers from Team Fairview.

 Our partner, the University of Minnesota, has more than $1.7 million in combined active research grants from the March of Dimes.